mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/lex/md/ept.md

 - add eptVisible parameter as:  https://<example>.lightning.force.com/one/one.app?eptVisible=1

-- This [blog post](https://developer.salesforce.com/blogs/2018/10/understanding-experienced-page-time.html) is helps to understand how we define and calculate EPT.
+- This [blog post](https://developer.salesforce.com/blogs/2018/10/understanding-experienced-page-time.html)  helps to understand how we define and calculate EPT.